 Your razor is the most important piece of kit.
 Nothing but the best will do so make sure your blades are fresh and sharp before you start the ritual.
 Make small strokes, shaving in the direction your stubble grows, never against the grain as this is sure to leave you with those pesky in-grown hairs.
 Rinse your blades under hot running water regularly and gently pat your skin dry in between strokes.
 Make sure you splash your face with cold water to close your pores and gently pat your skin dry with a soft towel when you finish.

-Tip: Make sure to keep your blades dry in between shaves.
-Keeping the blades dry reduces micro-corrosion of the blade edge.
-This helps to keep them sharper for longer.
+Tip: Make sure to keep your blades dry in between shaves a this reduces micro-corrosion of the blade edge, helping to keep them sharper for longer.

 STEP 5: MOISTURISE